Efficient Nested Simulation Experiment Design via the Likelihood Ratio Method: Asymptotic Analysis

 \subsection{Quantile of the conditional mean}

 Let $\widetilde{q}_\alpha = \tmustar_{(\lceil M\alpha\rceil)}$.
 In this section, we prove weak consistency of $\widetilde{q}_\alpha$ as $M$ and $N$ increase.
-In the standard nested simulation experiment, $q_\alpha$ is estimated by the $\lceil M\alpha\rceil$th order statistic of $M$ independent conditional mean estimators. {In our design}, $\widetilde{q}_\alpha$ is the order statistic of correlated estimators, $\tmustar_1,\tmustar_2,\ldots,\tmustar_M$.
-Consistency of an empirical quantile estimator constructed from dependent outputs has been studied~\citep{sen1972,heidelberger1984} under the assumption that the output sequence has a strong mixing property, which ensures that pairwise correlation between distant outputs in the sequence {vanishes}.
-Our pooled LR estimators do not have this property, however, their pairwise correlation decreases as $N$ increases.
+Recall that in SNS, $q_\alpha$ is estimated by the $\lceil M\alpha\rceil$th order statistic of $M$ independent conditional mean estimators.
+In our design, $\widetilde{q}_\alpha$ is an order statistic of the correlated estimators, $\tmustar_1,\ldots,\tmustar_M$.
+Consistency of an empirical quantile estimator constructed from dependent outputs has been studied~\citep{sen1972,heidelberger1984} under the assumption that the output sequence has a strong mixing property, which ensures that pairwise correlation between distant outputs in the sequence vanishes.
+Our pooled LR estimators do not have this property.
+Instead, their pairwise correlation decreases as $N$ increases.